 Originally, VinFast had introduced the VF 9 as the VF33 in January 2021.
-When the company showcased it at the 2021 LA Auto Show in November 2021, it had changed the model’s name to VF e36.
+When the company showcased it at the 2021 LA Auto Show in November 2021, it changed the model’s name to VF e36.
 VF 9 is the full-size crossover SUV’s third and hopefully the final name.

 The VinFast VF 9 is a conventionally designed, wide-shouldered SUV that could appeal to American full-size SUV customers.
 VinFast collaborated with legendary Italian design house Pininfarina in making the design.

 The strong and masculine exterior’s highlight is its wraparound glass that provides a seamless transition from the profile to the rear.
 Along with the sleek windows lying on the same horizontal axis, it forms an interesting X-shaped motif on the sides and enhances the SUV’s sophisticated exterior.

 The interior of the VinFast VF 9 is clean and minimalist, making the least possible usage of physical controls.
 A large landscape central display that measures 15.6 inches diagonally is the focal point of the cabin.
 The designers have kept physical buttons to the bare minimum.